Kmhaas/Chevron_Market_Predictions_Final-Project/README.md

 # Safe_Market_Predictions_Final-Project
 ## Topic
  Chevron Corporation is an American multinational energy corporation.
 One of the successor companies of Standard Oil.
-Recently with the inflation rates here in america Chevron has really become a winner for investors who invested in the recent years seeing a large spike in Chevron's stock prices.
-I want to create a machine learning model to predict their closing prices to see if this growth is sustainable or is going to crash.
+I want to create a machine learning model to predict their closing prices for the next 30 days to see if Chevrons closing price will go up or down.
 ## Why
 Can Chevron continue to be a safe and wise investment for investors?
 ## Source of data